A Benchmark for Point Clouds Registration Algorithms: Materials and Methods

 Besides being a well-formed distance metric, our proposal also satisfies the requirements of our benchmark.
 It combines the rotation error and translation error in a single value, allowing an immediate and objective comparison among results.
 Differently from the use of the vertices of a platonic solid, there is no parameter to tune that influences how the metric behaves.
 By increasing the size of the solid we would be able to give a larger importance to the rotational component; on the other hand, by using the points of the point cloud directly, this parameter is implicit.
 If there are many points far from the origin, then an error on the rotational component will have a more significant impact on the metric.
 This is a desirable behaviour since in such cases the rotation would have a greater effect on the registration result.

-The only drawback of our proposal is that it requires to iterate through the whole point cloud, instead than through a few vertices.
-This issue is, however, negligible, since the comparison with the ground truth is done only for benchmarking purposes and is not needed online in a real application.
+The only drawback of our proposal is that it requires to iterate through the whole point cloud, instead of through a few vertices.
+However, this issue is negligible, since the comparison with the ground truth is done only for benchmarking purposes and is not needed online in a real application.